section-engineering-education/engineering-education/content/articles/implementing-multiple-viewholder-classes-in-android-using-kotlin/index.md

 status: publish
 published: true
 url: /implementing-multiple-viewholders-in-android-using-kotlin/
-title: Implementing multiple ViewHolders in Android using Kotlin
+title: Implementing M   ultiple ViewHolders in Android using Kotlin
 description: This tutorial takes the reader through the process of implementing multiple ViewHolders in Android using Kotlin.
 Multiple ViewHolders allows us to display different types of items in the same RecyclerView.
 author: maurine-muthoki
-date: 2021-10-20T00:00:00-14:14
+date: 2021-11-06T00:00:00-02:27
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: